simphony/docs/docs/source/links.md

 - [PlantUML](https://plantuml.com/), used for the diagrams

 # Acknowledgements
-SimPhoNy OSP CORE and wrappers development is supported by the following Grants:
+SimPhoNy OSP-CORE and wrappers development is supported by the following Grants:

 ```eval_rst
 ===========  ============  ===========================  ===============